 A new industry standard for Advanced Communications

-We are pleased to announce that the GSMA’s Universal Profile specification is now available.
+We are pleased to announce that the second release of the GSMA’s Universal Profile specification (version 2.0) is now available.
 This is a key milestone for the industry in the drive to deliver an advanced messaging experience that can hold its own in the highly competitive messaging space.
 It marks a new era of operator service interoperability, enabling operators to offer a consistent messaging experience.

-The Universal Profile (UP) is an industry-agreed common set of features and technical enablers for Advanced Communications.
-The Universal Profile has been developed to deliver a richer, common user experience globally, and simplify both product development and operator deployment of Advanced Messaging.
-This will provide the scale needed to develop Messaging as a platform.
+The Universal Profile is an industry-agreed common set of features and technical enablers that has been developed to simplify both product development and operator deployment of RCS delivering a richer, common messaging experience globally.

 Support for the Universal Profile is gaining momentum, currently it is backed by 60 supporters:

 47 Operators: AIS, América Móvil, AT&T, Axiata Group, Beeline, Bell Mobility, Bharti Airtel, China Mobile, China Telecom, China Unicom, Claro Brazil, Claro Colombia, Deutsche Telekom, Etisalat, Globe Telecom, Indosat Ooredoo, KPN, M1, Megafon, Millicom, MTN, MTS, Optus, Orange, Personal Argentina, Personal Paraguay, PLAY, Reliance Jio, Rogers Communications, Singtel, Smart Communications, Sprint, StarHub, Telcel Mexico, Tele2, Telefónica, Telenor Group, Telia Company, Telkomsel, Telstra, Telus, TIM, T-Mobile US, Turkcell, Verizon, VimpelCom, and Vodafone.